earthai-tech/watex/docs/base.rst

 Missing
 ====================

-:class:`Missing` is a shadow class for missing data handling.
+:class:`Missing` inherits from :class:`Data` class.
+It is the second assessor for missing data handling.
 Indeed, most algorithms will not work with missing data.
 As with many things in machine learning, there are no hard answers for how to treat missing data.
 Also, missing data could represent different situations.
 There are three various ways to handle missing data: